Bryan Park Dam Removals and Stream Restoration

-There are two dams along Upham Brook in Bryan Park, referred to as the upper and lower dams.
+There are currently two dams along Upham Brook in Bryan Park, referred to as the upper and lower dams.
 The dams are located in Bryan Park’s fall line area near the confluence of Jordan’s Brach, Upham Brook, and Princeton Creek.
 Over 15 square miles of mixed-use land, including heavily urbanized areas, drains to the dams from upstream.
 The lower dam, also known as Young’s Pond Dam, is regulated by the Virginia Department of Conservation and Recreation (DCR).

-Bryan Park’s nearly century-old dams require much-needed attention and the lower dam does not meet current DCR dam safety regulations due to its inability to safely pass the regulatory design flood.
+Bryan Park’s century-old dams require much-needed attention and the lower dam does not meet current DCR dam safety regulations due to its inability to safely pass the regulatory design flood.
 In addition to structural deficiencies, there are routine issues with both dams, including repetitive overtopping, frequent localized flooding, and the persistent presence of debris and continual erosion due to the large volumes of flow draining to the dams.

 This project flyer provides an overview of the ongoing work in Bryan Park.
 Below, this webpage houses additional information and frequently asked questions and answers about the effort ahead.

-Upcoming Public Meetings
+Upcoming Public Engagement

 Future opportunities for further engagement, including the schedule for presentations to the City's Urban Design Committee, will be posted to this project webpage and included in updated copies of the project flyer.